 Time is of the Essence

-Based on recent 2008 statistics, we are losing World War II veterans at the rate of approximately 1,000 per day.
+According to the Department of Veterans Affairs, we are losing World War II veterans at the rate of more than 600 PER DAY.
 The Flight Network will continue do whatever it takes to fulfill the dreams of our veterans and help our senior heroes travel absolutely free.

 Subsequent to the World War II veterans, the efforts will then focus on Korean War and then Vietnam War veterans, honoring them similarly.

 If you have a World War II veteran in your family or someone in your community who served in WW II, you can learn more about this terrific organization by visiting their web site

 History and Mission of Honor Flight

 To learn more about the Honor Flight Network